Corey Bailey

 Dual-Ended noise reduction involves processing the audio signal before and

-professional audio tape recording.
-Dolby Laboratories subsequently introduced
+recording.
+Dolby Laboratories subsequently introduced noise reduction

 Oxide